SimonB87/DigitalDungen/readme.md

 - [x] Hero - a player venturing through the dungeon.

-- [x] Dungeon - map of 5 x 5 tiles.
+- [x] Dungeon - map of 4 x 4 tiles.

 - [x] Danger - the player can run into monsters.

-- [ ] Monsters - a different or unsafe verve that wants to fight a hero.
-People have 3 levels and appear in a specific part of the dungeon.
+- [X] Monsters - beasts that fight with the hero.
+In a room there can be ususally one monster.

-- [ ] Survey - the hero passes the map.
-It can proceed in four directions.
-If he is alone in the place.
+- [X] Discover dungeon - the hero passes the map.
+He can proceed in four directions (East, South, West, North).

 - [ ] Target - hero has to go to the end of the game area.